The Gibson Method™

 1. disrupt the burnout cycle

-2. cultivate a truly healthy workplace culture
+2. cultivate a balanced, healthy workplace culture

 the emphasis on practical frameworks…